 Consumers are motivated by authenticity, hence their decision‐making process is affected by the perceived cues in objects that convey authenticity (Journal of Consumer Research).

-According to Designshack, an authentic image is one looks real and connect to your message.
-Your image should look and feel real, convey emotions; it must show real life and not feel staged.
+According to Designshack, an authentic image is one looks real and connects to your message.
+Your image should look and feel real, and convey emotions; it must show real life and not feel staged.
 The photo should depict a genuine moment and not feel altered (too much), it should not just look “great”, it must feel real.